kvsdileep/kvsdileep.github.io/_posts/the-elevator-pitch-poem.md

 image: /img/elevator-pitch.jpg
 ---

 *This is a poem I had written long back - around 9 years back.
-Reposting here on my blog.
-Image credits: https://www.recruitday.com/blog/elevator-pitch-dos-donts-and-some-samples-get-you-started*
+Revisited this poem today, and I still find it very relevant.
+Sometimes we miss the forest for the trees and chase the top, while forgetting the true core purpose of why we do, what we do.*

 I am just a software guy,
 Don't dare to ask me why.